Theme for 2013:

 Taking full advantage of the new measurements requires a complementary effort in data assimilation and weather forecast modeling.
 Decision support tools also are being developed to integrate the new information provided by the observations and models into flood forecasts and water management decisions.
 This talk will review the current status of the observation installation and discuss how these observations will improve rainfall and runoff forecasts for improved reservoir operations.

-Wireless-Sensor Technology for Basic-Scale Hydrology
+Wireless-Sensor Technology for Basin-Scale Hydrology

-Download presentation [PDF* 4.3 MB]
+- Download presentation [PDF, 4.3 MB]

 A basin-scale observatory in being developed in the main seasonally snow-covered portion of the American R. basin, which is over 2000 square kilometers in area, to make comprehensive water-balance measurements in support of research by multiple investigators.
 This basin-scale "instrument cluster" will consist of over 20 local sensor groups, following the design for a local sensor group, or "headwatercatchment- scale observatory" developed at the Southern Sierra Critical Zone Observatory (CZO).